Rose Hill Manor: Description of the house and property

-To the west of the entrance hall is a dining room of the same generous dimensions which recalls an age of good living and entertainment.
+To the west of the entrance hall is a dining room of the same dimensions which recalls an age of good living and entertainment.

 The second floor center hall south door opens directly onto the upper level of the front porch that faces the high school.

 On either side of the upper hall are two large bedrooms with fireplaces and two smaller bedrooms that have had a section partitioned off for a bathroom.

 A kitchen with a fireplace and beehive oven is adjoined to the western side of the mansion with a flush brick chimney rising from the west gable end.
 There is a service entrance at the front and a verandah on the back overlooking formal gardens.
 There are several small rooms over the kitchen.

 Windows on the first floor are nine-over-nine sash and on the second floor are nine-over-six sash all with colonial shutters having widely spaced louvers with hand wrought hardware and headed by jack arches.

 The attic contains two large finished rooms.
 It is lighted by nine-over-six sash pane round arched dormer windows headed by local style stepped gables on the front and rear.

 A formal, native fieldstone walled garden and orchard with old trees occupies about a half an acre on the northern side of the mansion.
 The garden is accented by an attractive, two-tier cast iron fountain with the pedestal and bowls decorated by Greek acanthus leaves.
 This was topped by a "putti" [cherub] embracing a swan.

 Other buildings include a brick smokehouse with hour glass design louvers, a hipped roof summer kitchen, ice house, old tool shed, an 1835 log cabin, a new building known as the Robert H. Renneberger Carriage Museum features a collection of restored carriages and sleighs, a carriage repair shop and blacksmith shop, three exhibit buildings housing steam engines, antique farm machinery and a livestock barn, the Farm Museum displays include tractors, 19th and early 20th century agriculture tools and equipment, farm family life, a carpentry shop and a broom shop.